Study Vault

 Matthew Williams

-All matter exists in three main states: solid, liquid, and gas.
-The differences between these states are explained by the particulate theory of matter, which describes how particles are arranged, how they move, and how they interact.
+Matter is anything that has mass and occupies space.
+All matter exists in three main states — solid, liquid, and gas — and the differences between them are explained by the kinetic particle theory, which describes how particles are arranged, how they move, and how strongly they attract each other.

 The Particulate Theory of Matter